Search Stories

 This Week at the Library

-Community health workers from the Johnson County Department of Health & Environment will be onsite at the Central Resource Library every Tuesday from 10:30-11:30 to provide information about healthy living.
+Community health workers from the Johnson County Department of Health & Environment will be onsite at Central Resource Library in Conference Room 20, to provide information about healthy living with a focus on quitting smoking.

 And much more happening this week …